LambdaTest/behave-selenium-hyperexecute-sample/README.md

 # Matrix Execution with Behave

 Matrix-based test execution is used for running the same tests across different test (or input) combinations.
-The Matrix directive in HyperTest YAML file is a *key:value* pair where value is an array of strings.
+The Matrix directive in HyperExecute YAML file is a *key:value* pair where value is an array of strings.

-Also, the *key:value* pairs are opaque strings for HyperTest.
+Also, the *key:value* pairs are opaque strings for HyperExecute.
 For more information about matrix multiplexing, check out the [Matrix Getting Started Guide](https://www.lambdatest.com/support/docs/getting-started-with-hypertest/#matrix-based-build-multiplexing)

 ### Core